Scientific Name

 How to Grow and Care

-In general, Agaves do not need to be repotted every year.
-Most of the species commonly found in cultivation grow very slowly and take a long time to outgrow their pot.
+Generally, Agaves do not require repotting every year.
+Most species commonly found in cultivation grow very slowly and take a considerable amount of time to outgrow their pot.
 It's also best to handle your Agave as little as possible since they do not like to be disturbed.
-When you do repot, refresh the spent soil with a new potting mix and make sure the plant is firmly anchored in its pot.
-However, be careful not to pot the Agave too deep as that will encourage stem rot during the growing season.
-See more at How to Grow and Care for Agave.
+When repot, refresh the spent soil with a new potting mix and ensure the plant is firmly anchored in its pot.
+However, be careful not to pot the Agave too deep, as that will encourage stem rot during the growing season.

 Hybrids